greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpstate.html.md

     -   Whether any primary-mirror segment pairs are not in their preferred roles.

--f \(show standby coordinator details\)
+-f \(show standby master details\)
-:   Display details of the standby coordinator host if configured.
+:   Display details of the standby master host if configured.

 -i \(show Greenplum Database version\)
 :   Display the Greenplum Database software version information for each instance.